Biden discloses tax returns before debate, prods Trump to release his

 With more than a million Americans already casting early ballots and time running out to change minds or influence the small sliver of undecided voters, the stakes are enormous as the two White House candidates take the stage five weeks before the Nov.
 3 election.

-The 90-minute debate, with a limited and socially distanced in-person audience because of the coronavirus pandemic, will begin at 9 p.m.
+The 90-minute debate, with a limited and socially distanced in-person audience due to the coronavirus pandemic, will begin at 9 p.m.
 EDT (0100 GMT on Wednesday) at Case Western Reserve University in Cleveland, with Chris Wallace of Fox News serving as the moderator.
 It is the first of three scheduled debates.

-Both candidates were heading to Cleveland on Tuesday afternoon.
-Trump departed after leaving the White House.
-Biden was due to fly from Delaware.
+Trump arrived in Cleveland aboard Air Force One, and finished a 20-minute preview visit to the debate venue shortly before Biden landed in the city at about 5 p.m.
+EDT (2100 GMT) with some of his top advisers: Jake Sullivan, Ron Klain, Mike Donilon, and sister Valerie Biden Owens.

 Democrats have sought to portray Trump as a tax dodger.
 Trump’s persistent refusal to release his taxes has been a departure from standard practice for presidential candidates.

-Trump campaign spokesman Tim Murtaugh issued a statement responding to Biden’s disclosure, accusing him of being dishonest in public statements about his own past earnings, but did not address whether Trump would release his returns.
+Trump campaign spokesman Tim Murtaugh issued a statement responding to Biden’s disclosure, accusing him of being dishonest in public statements about his own past earnings.
+But Murtaugh did not address whether Trump would release his returns.

 The Times also reported that Trump was currently embroiled in a decade-long Internal Revenue Service audit over a $72.9 million tax refund he claimed after declaring large losses.
 If the IRS rules against him, he could have to pay over $100 million, according to the newspaper.